ainthek/elite-trainers/README.sh.md

 ### My E training

-I tried to use 'both variations of my setup' with My E Training application, which is free , but usable only after paying 10$ a year subscription. (click, click, click I have a full version now with year subscription).
+I tried to use 'both variations of my trainer machines' with My E Training application, which is free , but usable only after paying 10$ a year subscription. (click, click, click I have a full version now with year subscription).
 And now the 'fun starts'.

+See my quick click click demo of the app here: <https://youtu.be/5E2mPJ-FtHg>

-This is the official [help](http://www.elite-it.info/myETraining/helpEnglish_v1.htm).
+This is the official (static and obsolete) [help](http://www.elite-it.info/myETraining/helpEnglish_v1.htm).

 In the following chapters I will try to comment on usability of each feature and also about my 'progress' with support from elite help desk.